-Gaara tried to look up at his older siblings but lost consciousness soon after their arrival because of the pain from the seal still holding him down, dragging him into darkness.
+Gaara tried to look up at his older siblings but lost consciousness soon after they arrived, from the pain, the seal still holding him down, dragging him into darkness.

 Temari gasped as Gaara's head dropped to the ground and was about to approach him to help in any way she could, but she was held back by Kankuro who quickly shouted, "Don't!
 You'll get caught in whatever that thing is as well!"

-As soon as the black-rimmed eyes had shut the glowing of the array had intensified, unnoticed by Kankuro and Temari, until the light was bright enough for them to have to avert their gazes from it.
+As soon as the black-rimmed eyes had shut the glowing of the array had intensified, unnoticed by Kankuro and Temari, until the light was bright enough for them to have to avert their gazes.

-Suddenly, in the midst of the crackling of the electricity and the blowing of the wind in the valley, a boom sounded, like nothing either of the two conscious teens in the desert had ever heard before.
-The explosion may have been in sound only, but as soon as it had been sounded, the entire chasm they were standing in went completely silent, except for the slight echoing of the explosion and the continuing soft howling of the wind that their country was famous for.
+Suddenly, in the midst of the crackling of the electricity and the blowing of the wind in the valley, a boom sounded off like nothing either of the two conscious teens had ever heard before.
+The explosion may have been in sound only, but as soon as it had been sounded, the entire chasm they were standing in went completely silent, except for the soft echoing of the explosion.

-Both of the remaining sand siblings looked back for their teammate and family to see nothing, not even the symbols that had been carved into the rock were there anymore.
-The entire scene had been wiped out.
+Both of the remaining sand siblings looked back up for their teammate and family to see nothing, not even the symbols that had been carved into the rock were there anymore.
+The entire scene had been wiped clean.
 Gaara, his sand and any residual chakra was gone.

 Temari looked at the scene and then after finally registering that he was gone, searched the surrounding area for any trace of her little brother's or the one-tailed beast's chakra, but found nothing.
 At this revelation, Temari broke down into fits of hysterical tears at the sudden apparent death of their younger brother.
 No matter what he had done, they had still loved him, and now he was gone.

-Sirius Black was by no means a precautious man, or at least he hadn't been so before, but ever since he had managed to escape from Azkaban prison using his animagus abilities, he had been more careful than he had previously thought possible.
-That being said, that didn't mean that when he was longingly staring out of the highest window of his current hideaway, the Shrieking Shack, and saw someone suddenly start to fall from the darkened sky, he wasn't going to go and try to help whoever it was.
+Sirius Black was by no means a precautious man, or at least he hadn't been so before, but ever since he had managed to escape from Azkaban prison using his animagus abilities he had been more careful than he had previously thought possible.
+That being said, it did not mean that when he was longingly staring out of the highest window of his current hideaway, the Shrieking Shack, and saw someone suddenly start to fall from the darkened sky, he wasn't going to go and try to help whoever it was.

 Black ran from the bedroom he had been sitting in and morphed into his black-dog form as he reached the front of the house before pounding out of one of the small dog-sized cracks and into the cold grassy grounds outside of the most haunted house in Britain.

-As he was finishing he was at the boy's neck and, after an inspection, decided to wrap the slash he found there tightly too.
-Luckily the deep wound on the neck hadn't even touched the jugular, not that a simple wizard like he would have known about human anatomy, but he knew that if neck cut, and lots of red stuff come out, that bad.
+As he was finishing he was at the boy's neck and after an inspection decided to wrap the slash he found there tightly too.
+Luckily the deep wound on the neck hadn't touched the jugular.
+Not that a simple wizard like he would have known about human anatomy, but he knew that if neck cut, and lots of red stuff come out, that bad.
 What was worrying, though, was that the gash had sliced through the boy's larynx.
 He wrapped up the neck and a few of the larger cuts that were visible on the boy's face before setting him down.

 Whilst Black had worked on the boy's porcelain-like face he couldn't help but notice two things, other than the incredibly pale skin.
 Those were: the ridiculously dark shadows around his eyes that looked as if he had gone ten years without sleep, and the large red tattoo/scar on his forehead that appeared to be some foreign symbol.

 Sirius checked the boy's pocket for a wand or identification but found no sign of either.
-The only thing he found was some sort of bandanna with a metal plate engraved with some sort of hourglass symbol, which was attached to some kind of leather sash that had run across the boy's chest and up his back.
+The only thing he found was some kind of bandanna with a metal plate engraved with a sort of hourglass symbol, which was attached to some kind of leather sash that had run across the boy's chest and up his back.

 After a few minutes of watching the shallow breathing of the heavily wounded teenager, Sirius turned back into a dog and took a small sniff of the boy's scent and went outside into the night to see if there was anything of the boy's left out there.
 Startlingly, the sand that the boy had landed in smelt strongly of the red-head, as if he had been with it for years.
-Sirius padded up to the patch of sand covered ground and started to dig around in it to see if there was anything buried in there that could help identify the mysterious youth lying in his current refuge.
+Sirius padded up to the patch of sand covered ground and started to dig around in it to see if there was anything buried that could help identify the mysterious youth.

-The dog rejoiced when he discovered something.
-It was a pouch.
-The small purple bag was fairly heavy when Sirius picked it up with his mouth and ran back to the makeshift front door of the shrieking shack.
+The dog rejoiced when he discovered something: a pouch.
+The small purple bag was fairly heavy when Sirius picked it up with his jaws and ran back to the makeshift front door of the Shrieking Shack.
 When he was back in the main room he used, where the boy was still lying, he reverted to his original form and sat down cross-legged on the floor to examine what the boy was carrying.
-Perhaps he could find some clue in there as to what had happened.
+Perhaps he could find some clue in there as to what happened.

 Sirius was about to pick up the stack of papers to inspect them further when he saw something move out of the corner of his eye.
 He looked over to see…

-Gaara had been having the nicest dream he could remember having; it consisted of him sitting down with his mother and father, his aunt and sister and brother and them eating a meal together.
+Gaara had been having the nicest dream he could remember having; it consisted of him sitting down with his mother and father, his aunt and sister and brother, and them eating all meal together.
 They had all talked and laughed and had a nice time with each other.
 No mention of shinobi or wars or demons.
-It was so pleasant, he had wished he would never wake up.
+It was so pleasant he had wished he would never wake up.
 Unfortunately, all good things must come to an end.

 Gaara looked at the scruffy man sat across from him and once again with great effort opened his mouth to talk but couldn't utter a syllable.
-The red haired tanuki host kept trying to speak but it soon became apparent that he couldn't.
-One of the cuts had apparently severed his vocal cords, it seemed.
-After this, the red-head just closed his mouth and went back to sleep.
+The red haired tanuki-host kept trying to speak but it soon became apparent that he couldn't.
+One of the cuts had evidently severed his vocal cords.
+After this, the redhead just closed his mouth and went back to sleep.
 He needed to conserve his energy.

-Padfoot walked up to the darkened alley and sat down, waiting for a prize he was sure would be worth the wait.
+Padfoot walked up to the darkened alley and sat down, waiting for a prize he was sure would be worth the time.

-Sure enough a few hours later the back door opened to reveal a large burly man carry out a bucket of waste materials from the bakery inside.
-As soon as the black dog was spotted a wide smile was set upon the large man's face before he finished his task and walked back inside in quite a haste whilst leaving the door agape.
+Sure enough a few hours later the back door opened to reveal a burly man carry out a bucket of waste materials from the bakery inside.
+As soon as the black dog was spotted a wide smile set itself upon the large man's and he walked back inside in haste whilst leaving the door ajar.
 Soon enough he returned, carrying with him a large loaf of bread, fresh from the oven.

-"'Ere ya go pooch."
+"Here you go, pooch."
 The man slurred as he chucked the loaf to the ground as was routine by now.
-The man had discovered the dog sniffing through his shop's bins a couple of weeks ago and had a soft spot for dogs.
-As such, he had brought him a loaf whenever he saw him, which wasn't that often, every two or three days.
+The man had discovered the dog sniffing through his shop's bins a couple of weeks before and had a soft spot for dogs.
+As such, he had brought it out a loaf whenever he saw it, which wasn't that often, every two or three days.

-Sirius wasted no time before snatching up the bread and carried it back through the woods as quickly as possible.
-He soon arrived back at the familiar setting of the shack before padding in quietly, dropping the loaf and zooming back out to get something else.
+Sirius wasted no time before snatching up the bread and carrying it back through the woods as quickly as possible.
+He soon arrived back at the familiar shack and padded in quietly, dropping the loaf and zooming back out to get something else.

-Around a quarter of an hour later he arrived back with a slight toothy grin around the rabbit in his mouth.
-He dropped that too and changed back swiftly while he carried the rabbit and bread upstairs and into the main bedroom to see the boy was once again awake.
+Around a quarter of an hour later he was back with a slight toothy grin around a rabbit in his mouth.
+He dropped that too and changed back swiftly while he carried the rabbit and bread upstairs and into the main bedroom only to see the boy was once again awake.

 "I'll make you some food; do you understand what I am saying?"
 Sirius questioned with a smile whilst he knelt down and started to strip some of the dry wood from his surroundings to make kindling.

-Whilst he worked he looked over to the other in the room who had been looking at him with a face as unreadable as the scruffy-man had thought possible, and nodded slowly before turning his head to the ceiling.
+Whilst he worked he looked over to the other person in the room who had been looking at him with a face as unreadable as the scruffy-man had thought possible, and nodded slowly, turning his head to the ceiling.

 A little while later Sirius Black was just finishing cooking the rabbit he had since skinned, cleaned and so forth, before skewering and suspending over the warm fire.
 It was a warm and well appreciated change from raw meat and plain bread.

-The still kneeling man moved over to the lying boy before helping him to sit up.
+The still kneeling man moved over to the prone boy and helped him to sit up.
 He had been very careful with trying not to reopen any of the wounds that littered the bandaged body, then of course there was the problem of the pain that would certainty have been unbearable for any normal human.